DockYard/ember-route-action-helper/README.md

 });
 ```

-The `route-action` has a return value:
+If no action is found after bubbling, an error will be raised.
+The `route-action` also has a return value:

 ```js
 // foo/component.js